Martin Ling

-Martin Ling (born 15 July 1966) is an English football manager and former player currently director of football for Leyton Orient.
+Martin Ling (born 15 July 1966) is an English football manager and former player and former director of football at Leyton Orient.
 He played in over 100 Football League matches for each of Exeter City, Southend United, Swindon Town and Leyton Orient, before moving into management.
-He led Orient for more than five years from 2003 until 2009, and went on to manage Cambridge United, Torquay United and Swindon Town.
+He led Orient for more than five years from 2007 until 2012, and went on to manage Cambridge United, Torquay United and Swindon Town.

 Playing career

 Born in West Ham, Greater London, Ling started his career with Exeter City.
 After a brief spell at Swindon Town in which he made just two appearances, Ling began a five-year spell with Southend United in 1986.
 During this period he won promotion from the Fourth Division twice, in 1987 and 1990.
 Swindon paid £15,000 to re-sign Ling in March 1991 where he played 150 league games.
 As a left-winger, he played in the Swindon side that won promotion to the Premier League (via the Division One playoffs) in 1993.

 Following his success at Swindon, Ling joined Leyton Orient who he would later go on to coach and manage.
 He played over 150 games for Orient before transferring to Brighton and Hove Albion in 2000 for a short period.
 Later in 2000, Ling rejoined Orient as a coach whilst continuing to play semi-professionally for Purfleet in the Isthmian League until hanging up his boots in September 2001.